sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-atir-compliance.md

 1. Register the report immediately.
 2. Assign responsibility for each observation.
-3. Collect supporting documents.
+3. Collect supporting documents and prepare point-wise replies.
-4. Prepare point-wise replies.
-5. Obtain approval from the competent authority.
+4. Obtain approval from the competent authority.
-6. Submit the compliance report within the prescribed time.
+5. Submit the compliance report within the prescribed time.
-7. Continue submitting additional compliance wherever required.
+6. Continue submitting additional compliance wherever required.

 ---

 # Monitoring by Audit Offices

-Audit offices generally maintain registers showing:

-- Inspection Reports issued.
-- Date of issue.
-- Date of receipt.
-- Due date for compliance.
-- Compliance received.
-- Outstanding paragraphs.
-- Units with no compliance.
+Audit offices maintain registers showing Inspection Reports issued, dates of issue and receipt, due dates for compliance, compliance received, outstanding paragraphs, and units with no compliance.
 These registers help prepare statistics for quarterly and annual reports.

 ---

 # Frequently Asked Questions

-## Does "First Compliance Not Furnished" mean the audit is incomplete?
+### Does "First Compliance Not Furnished" mean the audit is incomplete?

-No.

-The audit has already been completed and the Inspection Report has been issued.
+No. The audit has already been completed and the Inspection Report has been issued.
 Only the reply from the audited unit is pending.

----

-## Can audit observations be settled without first compliance?
+### Can audit observations be settled without first compliance?

-Normally, no.

-Audit requires documentary evidence or corrective action from the audited unit before observations can be settled.
+Normally, no. Audit requires documentary evidence or corrective action from the audited unit before observations can be settled.

----

-## Is delayed compliance accepted?
+### Is delayed compliance accepted?

 Yes.
 Although delayed compliance may still be considered, it reflects poor audit responsiveness and can delay the settlement of audit observations.

 ---

 # Key Takeaways

-- **First Compliance** is the initial reply submitted after an Inspection Report is issued.
+* **First Compliance** is the initial reply submitted after an Inspection Report is issued.
-- **"No. of Units Which First Compliance Not Furnished"** indicates the number of audited units that have **not submitted any initial response** to the audit findings.
+* **"No. of Units Which First Compliance Not Furnished"** indicates the number of audited units that have **not submitted any initial response** to the audit findings.
-- This statistic is used to monitor audit responsiveness and the effectiveness of follow-up actions.
+* This statistic is used to monitor audit responsiveness and the effectiveness of follow-up actions.
-- Timely compliance helps resolve audit observations, strengthens accountability, and improves governance.
+* Timely compliance helps resolve audit observations, strengthens accountability, and improves governance.

 ---